How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 I was surprised to see this trek among the Machu Picchu alternative hikes.

-I was planning to go this route to see rainbow mountain.
-However, I just found out that you can combine the two routes which I find kind of cool.
-Exciting and time savings, but most of all, I am sure it’s going to be a less beaten path.
+I was planning to take this route to see Rainbow Mountain.
+However, I just found out that you can combine the two routes, which I find kind of cool.
+It’s exciting and time-saving, but most of all, I am sure it’s going to be a less beaten path.

-You will traverse the impressive Cordillera Vilcanota, a majestic mountain range comprehensive of several peaks over 6000 mt, including the sacred Ausangate (6372mt) famous for being the highest mountain in Cusco Region.
+You will traverse the impressive Cordillera Vilcanota, a majestic mountain range comprising several peaks over 6000 mt, including the sacred Ausangate (6372 mt), famous for being the highest mountain in the Cusco Region.

 There you will be taken over several high passes, down into low alpine valleys and through traditional Peruvian villages.

-This trek is so challenging that is suitable only for the few well-trained expert hikers.
+This trek is so challenging that it is suitable only for a few well-trained expert hikers.
 If you want to go for it you will be more likely to enjoy this divine landscape in total tranquillity and solitude far from the noisy crowds.

-Normally the Ausangate treks are offered on 6 day itinerary but what I found out in my research is that some companies will be able to combine a visit to Machu Picchu with it.
+Normally, the Ausangate treks are offered on 6 6-day itinerary, but what I found out in my research is that some companies will be able to combine a visit to Machu Picchu with it.

 You should inquire with different travel agents and compare itineraries and prices.

-Other things you should know about Ausangate trek:
+Other things you should know about the Ausangate trek:

 • The Ausangate trek is one of the few treks in Peru that offers the option to ride a horse.
-However, if you don’t know how to ride, it’s better walking.
+However, if you don’t know how to ride, it’s better to walk.
 Some parts are very steep.

-• Ausangate mountain is considered a holy mountain by locals and since pre-Inca times it has been a place of worship and offerings and this tradition has perdured in time.
+• Ausangate mountain is considered a holy mountain by locals, and since pre-Inca times, it has been a place of worship and offerings, and this tradition has persisted in time.

 • The Ausangate Trek is considered fairly difficult and long with several passes that reach the 5000 mt and over, therefore not suited for first-timers.

-• Weather can get quite hostile in the higher parts of the trek and you can also bump into blizzards and very cold temperatures.
+• The weather can get quite hostile in the higher parts of the trek, and you can also bump into blizzards and very cold temperatures.

 • It’s quite pricey indeed compared to the others.
 Around 1500 USD for what I am seeing so far.